abdulwasay27/abdulwasay27/README.md

 ## 💫 About Me

-🎓 CS student at FAST Islamabad working at the intersection of AI research and production engineering.
-I build things that go beyond notebooks — multi-agent LLM systems, computer vision pipelines, and scalable backend infrastructure.
+I'm a Computer Science graduate from FAST Islamabad working at the intersection of AI research and production engineering.
+I build things that go beyond notebooks: multi-agent LLM systems, intelligent vision applications, and backend infrastructure that scales.

-🔬 Currently doing AI research at **Genesys Lab**, benchmarking small language models and building automated experimentation pipelines.
+🔬 Currently an AI Research Fellow at Genesys Lab, working on small language model behavior and evaluation, building automated experimentation pipelines for reproducible benchmarking.

 💼 Previously at **Stixor Technologies**, building LangGraph-based agentic workflows for a production sales automation backend.

-💬 Ask me about **LLM systems, RAG architectures, multi-agent design, computer vision pipelines, ML experimentation, or backend engineering**.
+💬 Ask me about **LLM systems, RAG architectures, multi-agent design, computer vision systems, ML experimentation, or backend engineering**.

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="900">